-Risk factors or causes include anything that effect chances of getting lung cancer.
+Risk factors or causes include anything that effects chances of getting lung cancer.
 However, having a risk factor or several risk factors do not mean to translate into cancer.
 While some people who eventually develop lung cancer may not be having any known risk factors at all.
-Therefore, it is quite difficult to know which risk factor may have actually contributed to development of cancer.
+Therefore, it is quite difficult to know which risk factor may have actually contributed to the development of cancer.

 Some Common Risk Factors

 - Tobacco Smoke – By far this is the leading risk factor for lung cancer.
 Almost 80% of lung cancer deaths are found to result from smoking.
 Even if people do not smoke, simply breathing in second-hand smoke can increase risk of developing lung cancer by almost 30%.
 Second-hand smoke is said to cause over 7,000 deaths each year.

 - Radon – This is a naturally occurring radioactive gas resulting from breakdown of uranium in rocks & soil.
 It is tasteless & can neither be seen or smelt.
 This is the second leading cause of lung cancer in US.
 Radon is more dangerous indoors than outdoors, & is a high risk for people who have lived several years in radon-contaminated houses.

 - Asbestos – Asbestos fiber workplace exposure is a great risk for developing mesothelioma, a cancer which starts from the lining surrounding lungs.
 People who work with asbestos in mills, mines, textile plants & places where insulation is used are many times more likely to die of lung cancer.

 - Radioactive Ores like Uranium

 - Diesal Exhaust

 - Air Pollution